sabof/svg-mode-line-themes/README.md

 ```
 Font size calculation is imperfect, so it might require adjustments for your
 particular font/size combination.
 Should the font/size be different from the
-default, clicking and element auto-hiding will not work precisely.
+emacs default, clicking and element auto-hiding will not work precisely.
 The
 following example shows how to explicitly set font parameters.

 ```lisp